orientechnologies/orientdb-labs/OEP_10.md

 **Parallelisataion of data restore after crash**

-Time of speed of data restore is critical for applications which relyes on database high avalaibility.
+Time of data restore is critical for applications which rely on database high availability.
 There are two approaches how time of data restore can be decreased:

 1. Minimize amount of pages which can be accessed during data restore.
 2. Restore transaction in parallel threads.

-In "redo pass" is only limitation is that all changes applyed to the pages have to be ordered.
+In "redo pass" the only limitation is that all changes applied to the pages have to be ordered.
-So during redo pass we may read all redo changes and partition actuall redo operations between different threads.
+So during redo pass, we may read all log records in a single thread and partition redo operations between different threads.

-In undo pass all CLR records from single transaction has to be changed so we may process undo operations in parallel too but all processing will be partitioned using entreis of transaction table.
+In undo pass all CLR records from single transaction has to be chained so we may process undo operations in parallel too but all processing will be partitioned using entries of transaction table.

 ##Alternatives: